zhaoweny/mp-sqlite-test/README.md

 form the child process, in `worker.init`, `basicConfig` would set up a `QueueHandler` which writes logs into parent-provided `multiprocessing.Queue`.

+### Forward compatible, more secure multiprocessing

+`mutiprocessing` defaults to `fork` context on POSIX (excluding macOS). this demo uses `spawn` instead, as it's more secure and available on all major platforms.

 ## Requirements / Test setup